All Cities / Washington / Seattle

 How Long Is a Building Permit Good For in Seattle?

-Who Pulls the Permit in Seattle?
+Who Should Pull the Permit in Seattle?

 Chuck’s Take